When is rent due?

 If my lease is finished do I still need to give a 30 day notice?

 Yes.
 Whether you’ve reached the end of your lease or are renting month-to-month, you must give at least 30 days written notice of your intention to move out.
+Keep in mind that leases end the end of the month, we don't prorate rent at move out.

 What is an acceptable form of 30 day notice?